FWinkler79/SpringCloudPlatform/README.md

 [Access in Browser](http://localhost:1111/service/master_or_profile)

-This project was created with [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/#_spring_cloud_config_server) using the following dependencies:
+This project was created with [Spring Starter](https://start.spring.io/) using the following dependencies:

 * Config Server
 * Zipkin Client